lucidrains/discrete-continuous-embed-readout/README.md

-# discrete-continuous-embed-readout
+## Discrete Continuous Embed Readout (wip)

-Embedding and readout for simple mullti-categorical and gaussian continuous
+Embedding and readout for simple categorical and gaussian distributions, from the language model to sophisticated robotic action spaces